Robert burns image

 the Alexandria Burns Club Annual Supper

-Robert Burns was born on 25 January 1759 and since not long after his death on 21 July 1796, Burns enthusiasts around the world have been celebrating his life Burns Supper Piperand his genius each year at or around his birth date with "Burns Suppers".
+Burns Supper PiperRobert Burns was born on 25 January 1759 and since not long after his death on 21 July 1796, Burns enthusiasts around the world have been celebrating his life and his genius each year on or around his birth date with "Burns Suppers".

-The popularity of these evenings means that the "Burns Circuit", as it is now called can stretch from early January until late February.
 This is mainly because there are only a limited number of learned and entertaining speakers available and they cannot all be in the same place at one time.

 This page contains information about Robert Burns Night and Burns Suppers in general including those organised by the Alexandria Burns Club.

-Report on our 2005 Burns Supper
+Reports on our Recent Burns Suppers

-Who Organises Burns Suppers?
+Tam o' ShanterWho Organises Burns Suppers?

-Burns Suppers can be formal or light hearted affairs.
-This is dependent on who organises them.
-Suppers organised by "official" Burns clubs who are affiliated to the Robert Burns World Federation tend to be more formal and to follow programs similar to that detailed below.
 Other groups and organisations also organise Burns suppers.
 These may range from the very formal to less than serious affairs organised by other clubs or groups of individuals who like the works of the bard (or who are just looking for the opportunity to over indulge with John Barleycorn.)

-Tam o' ShanterOne thing you can be sure of is that the artistes who are appearing will have to be knowledgeable and may have worked very hard to prepare their contribution to the evening's entertainment.
-Many of Burns poems such as Tam o'Shanter are epics that take a lot of learning.
-They are also written in the Scots dialect, most of which is no longer familiar to people, even in Scotland.
+One thing you can be sure of is that the artistes who are appearing will have to be knowledgeable and may have worked very hard to prepare their contribution to the evening's entertainment.

 Introduction of the Top Table